-> To hide SSID:
+To hide SSID:

 - Go to Basic > Wireless. - 2.
-Select the Hide SSID check box, and your SSID will not be broadcast.
-Your SSID won't display on your wireless device when you scan for local wireless networks and you need to manually join the network. - To change the mode or channel: - 1.
-Go to Advanced > Wireless > Wireless Settings. - 2.
-Select the wireless network 2.4GHz or 5GHz.
+Select Hide SSID, and your SSID will not be broadcast.
+Your SSID won't display on your wireless devices when you scan for local wireless networks and you need to manually join the network.

+To change the mode or channel:

+Go to Advanced > Wireless > Wireless Settings.

-3. Select the wireless mode or channel according to the explanation below and click Save to make the settings effective.
+2. Select the wireless network mode or channel and click Save to make the settings effective.